 Ready to take your smarketing to the next level?
 Start with the following best practices.

 The best way for sales and marketing to stay connected is to make connection a priority.
 Regular meetings are an effective way to avoid silo-ing these teams.
 Here are a few tips:

 Have an onboarding smarketing meeting with every new salesperson.

-In order to support Sales successfully, it is very important to share processes, resources, and best practices from the start.
-Use this time to get to know each other and share how Marketing will be supporting the sales team.
-If you have a large number of salespeople starting, hold a monthly meeting to set these expectations and field any questions new folks might have.
+In order to support sales successfully, it’s important to share processes, resources, and best practices from the start.
+Use this time to get to know each other and share how marketing will support the sales team.
+If you’re onboarding a large number of salespeople, hold a monthly meeting to set these expectations and field any questions new folks might have.

 Attend sales weekly meetings.

 Attending weekly sales meetings allows marketers to know how sales is doing with their quota and goals, and offer support when needed.
 Use this time to share the upcoming campaigns, content, and offers that marketing will be promoting that week.
 Also ask for content ideas and recommendations for your future offers and blog posts.